This topic describes how to use Hybrid Backup Recovery (HBR) to back up files from Apsara File Storage NAS.

 After you create a mirror vault, you can view the progress of synchronized data.
 After the data is synchronized, you can restore the data in a NAS file system from the mirror vault.

 Restore files across regions

 A backup vault is a repository where HBR stores backup data in the cloud.
-To implement disaster recovery, you can perform the following steps to restore data in a mirror vault to a NAS file system:
+To implement disaster recovery, you can restore data from a remote mirror vault to a NAS file system.
+Perform the following steps: